 Downside Risk and Asset Pricing

-We analyze if the value-weighted stock market portfolio is stochastic dominance (SD) efficient relative to benchmark portfolios formed on size, value, and momentum.
-In the process, we also develop several methodological improvements to the existing tests for SD efficiency.
-Interestingly, the market portfolio seems third-order SD (TSD) efficient relative to all benchmark sets.
-By contrast, the market portfolio is inefficient if we replace the TSD criterion with the traditional mean–variance criterion.
-Combined these results suggest that the mean–variance inefficiency of the market portfolio is caused by the omission of return moments other than variance.
-Especially downside risk seems to be important for explaining the high average returns of small/value/winner stocks.
+We analyze if the value-weighted stock market portfolio is second-order stochastic dominance (SSD) efficient relative to benchmark portfolios formed on size, value, and momentum.
+In the process, we also develop several methodological improvements to the existing tests for SSD efficiency.
+Interestingly, the market portfolio is SSD efficient relative to all benchmark sets.
+By contrast, the market portfolio is inefficient if we replace the SSD criterion with the traditional mean-variance criterion.
+Combined these results suggests that the mean-variance inefficiency of the market portfolio is caused by the omission of return moments other than variance.
+Especially downside risk seems to be important for rationalizing asset pricing puzzles in the 1970s and the early 1980s.